 Meeting our targets

-New Zealand has made climate change commitments under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol.
+New Zealand has made climate change commitments under the United Nations Framework Convention on Climate Change (the Convention) and the Kyoto Protocol.

 Our current emission reduction targets are: